Epidurals during labor are commonplace in the United States. Find out the pro’s/con’s, procedure, risks and benefits.

-Epidural During Labour
+Epidural During Labor

 An epidural during labor is given to help with the pain.
 It numbs the nerves from about your bra level to your knees.
 The plan is for about 80% of the pain to be taken away with the epidural.
+Want to know more about how much pain to expect, read my other post — does labor still hurt with an epidural?

 You will still feel pressure.

-An epidural goes in the epidural space.
+An epidural goes into the epidural space.
 Your brain and spinal column are covered by several membranes.
 They go between two of those in the “epidural space”.
 You can see more about it here.

 One doctor said it’s like a banana, and you’re trying to slip the medicine between the peel and the banana — which is a pretty good metaphor.

-Epidural Side Effects
+Epidural Side Effects during labor

 One of the “side effects” is the numbness and your legs feeling very heavy.